 Disclosure and Barring Service Victory | Kangs DBS Solicitors

-- Kangs Solicitors was instructed to represent a care worker in relation to information the Police sought to disclose on her enhanced DBS Certificate
+Kangs Solicitors have successfully represented a prison officer in relation to information Thames Valley Police wanted to include on her enhanced DBS certificate (‘DBS’).

 What is a DBS? | Kangs Solicitors for DBS